310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Keito frown2 %}
 Hmph, that is simply how *you* feel.
-It’s because you always take action based on your own feelings that it’s impossible for me to trust you so-called “heroes of justice”.
+It’s because you always take action based on your own feelings that it’s impossible for me to trust you so-called “allies of justice”.

 You all judge others based on emotions alone — Who do you think you are?
 A god?[^1]
 {% endbubble %}